verboompj/arc_kubernetes/Azure_DC.md

 #### First up, quick recap-

-Previously I have deployed a 3 virtual machines that are connected to a network that provides outbound internet connectivity.
+Previously I have deployed 3 virtual machines that are connected to a network that provides outbound internet connectivity.
 On these VM's I have deployed a K3s Kubernetes cluster and connected the cluster to Azure using Azure ARC.

 Topics in this wrtite-up: